-Liberal Studies Academic Council, 2014-2015 Professor: Robert Hunt (Theology).
+Liberal Studies Academic Council, 2015-2016 Professors: Robert Hunt (Theology).
 Associate Professors: Melissa Barden-Dowling (History), Dennis Simon (Political Science).
 Professor of Practice: Rick Halperin (History).
-Adjunct Professors: Diane Goode (Art History), Janet Harris (English).
+Adjunct Faculty: Diane Goode (Art History), Janet Harris (English).
 Emeritus Professors: John Lewis (English), John Mears (History).

 The Department of Lifelong Learning promotes personal enrichment and achievement of potential through a broad interdisciplinary curriculum.
-Its credit and noncredit offerings broaden students' perspectives, insights and understandings of the world by exposing them to the ideas and events that constitute the human experience.
-At the heart of the Lifelong Learning programs - which include the Master of Liberal Studies and a noncredit creative writing program - is the belief that people can continue to grow personally and professionally throughout their lives.
+Its credit and noncredit offerings broaden students' perspectives, insights and understandings of the world.
+At the heart of the Lifelong Learning programs - which include the Doctor of Liberal Studies, the Master of Liberal Studies and a noncredit creative writing program - is the belief that people can continue to grow personally and professionally throughout their lives.